Maryland DUI Lawyer

 Getting arrested for a DUI/DWI charge is challenging and stressful.
 In addition, having your license suspended is only one way such charges impact your life.
 Being unable to drive can also impact work, family, or lifestyle obligations.
 Even in the absence of a conviction for a DUI/DWI charge, you still may face consequences with the MVA.

 During a MVA hearing, your attorneys can fight to prevent any suspension from being imposed.
 They can also question things such as whether you were adequately advised about MVA sanctions.
 This advisement is something that law enforcement is required to do when you take or refuse a breathalyzer test.
 Your legal representative can also challenge incorrectly administered tests.

 Since things like MVA advisement and breathalyzer tests can affect the ultimate status of your license, having a skilled Maryland attorney to discuss them with prosecutors is very important.
 Your lawyer can also attempt to retain your driving privileges for work / school purposes during the period of your suspension.
 He or she can also ask for retention of your driving privileges by offering to have an Ignition Interlock Device installed in your vehicle.

 Finally, a Maryland DUI attorney can help you navigate the administrative quagmire that often comes with a DUI / DWI arrest.
 He or she can also examine your case from every angle, and make sure that your rights are being vigorously protected.
 Don’t put your license at risk.
-Contact an attorney today.
+Contact attorney Colleen Kirby today.